Som-Energia/intercoop/README.markdown

 ## Errors

-- Bad request
+- Portal -> API
+	- Not yaml message
+	- Missing message fields
+	- Not yaml payload
+	- Missing payload fields
-- Members of source entity has no intercooperation agreement with target entity
+	- Source entity has no intercooperation agreement with target one
+	- Bad signature

 ## Code examples